phillee62/Digitial_circadian_disruption_markers/README.md

-# Digital markers of circadian disruption (Lee et al., npj Digit.
-Med., 2024)
+# Digital markers of circadian disruption

-This code computes digital markers of circadian disruption based on step, sleep, and heart rate data from the wearable devices.
-These digital markers can be power tools for future endeavors in studying the impact of circadian and sleep disruption on mental health and depression risks.
+This code computes digital markers of circadian disruption based on activity, sleep, and heart rate data from the wearable devices.
+These digital markers can be powerful tools for future endeavors in studying the impact of circadian and sleep disruption on mental health and depression risks.

 ## Basics